oilandsugar/ritual-dust/content/folklore/way-of-life.md

 Sometimes I react strongly when people point out things in myself that I'm either not aware of or haven't accepted yet.
 This defensiveness is a sign of unexplored parts in myself.
 I learned that the more I look inside and tend to these hidden parts and heal the guilt or shame that is often attached to them the more these insecurities take a more background role and have less and less unconscious control over how I interact with others, how I perceive myself and what I'm capable of.

+> "It’s harder to be yourself than it is to be anybody else" **- Andrew Jackson Jihad**

 ### Challenge assumptions and false narratives about yourself

 In the process of tending to my insecurities I had to question parts of my own constructed identify that were conflicting with my true values, feelings and commitments.
 This is scary and letting go of them can feel like losing myself, but the more I challenge those versions of me that aren't compatible with who I really am te more I realize that I don't need a large set of descriptors and immutable traits to have a strong sense of identity.
 The more I let go of the ones that don't serve me anymore the more it creates space to grow.